 Preston is a gaming channel run by Preston Arsement.
 He started his YouTube career in 2012.
 Today, he runs four gaming-related channels on YouTube, earning him over $14 million annually.

-He also started to do friendly prank videos which his fans love and also earns seven-digit figures from running Minecraft servers.
+He started making friendly prank videos which his fans love.
+He also earns a seven-digit income from running Minecraft servers.

 7. Markiplier

-This channel is run by an American YouTube by the name of Mark Fischbach.
+This channel is run by an American YouTuber named Mark Fischbach.
 He’s known for his commentaries on gaming videos as well as comedy sketches, parodies, and other forms of entertainment.

 His channel has over 26.1 million subscribers and earns him around $13 million per year.
 Markiplier also ventured out to merchandising, selling high-end clothing to the gaming community.